 - Barcode: 476.

-Trade and economic cooperation between the Republic of Belarus and Azerbaijan
+Trade and economic cooperation between Belarus and Azerbaijan

 Azerbaijan has a variety of natural resources, main of which are oil and gas.
 The country has the ultimate reserves of iron, alumstone, copper, zinc, lead, bismuth and cobalt.

 Cooperation between Belarus and Azerbaijan in trade is strategic.
-More than 270 companies from Belarus and Azerbaijan are involved in mutual trade and supply hundreds of goods.
+More than 270 companies from Belarus and Azerbaijan are involved in trade between the countries.

 The distribution network in Azerbaijan includes 5 country offices and 45 dealers of more than 50 Belarusian companies.
 The share of supplies through the distribution network accounts for 70% in total exports.